 - Learning resources that help developers understand and prevent security issues

-Aikido Security leads developer experience with comprehensive IDE integration and intelligent filtering.
+Aikido Security leads developer experience with comprehensive IDE and Git integration with intelligent filtering.
 Developers receive vulnerability feedback directly in their coding environment with one-click fixes that resolve issues without requiring deep security expertise.

-Snyk provides excellent Git integration with developer-friendly interfaces that make vulnerability management feel like a natural extension of the development process.
+Snyk provides Git integration with developer-friendly interfaces that make vulnerability management feel more natural in development processes.

 GitHub Advanced Security offers seamless integration for teams already using GitHub, providing vulnerability management capabilities directly within familiar development workflows.